-Put simply, copyediting is the work on a manuscript that is still in the development stage, and may require several rounds of revision to polish the content and style.
-On the other hand, proofreading is relatively restrictive in scope and pertains solely to correcting spelling and punctuation, and ensuring consistency in the presentation of text.
-Taking book publishing as an example, when first submitted, the author would work closely with a copy editor (or an entire team) to make sure that its content is perfected, presented in the most appropriate order, delivers the right message and is written in style that best suits the target audience.
-Once the manuscript is finalized and ready for printing, the final version will be proofread to eliminate any typos and accidental mistakes in presentation.
+Put simply, it is the work on a manuscript that is still in the development stage and may require several rounds of revision to polish the content and style.
+On the other hand, proofreading is relatively restrictive in scope and pertains solely to correcting spelling and punctuation and ensuring consistency in the presentation of text.
+Taking book publishing as an example, when first submitted, the author would work closely with a copy editor (or an entire team) to make sure that its content is perfected, presented in the most appropriate order, delivers the right message, and is written in a style that best suits the target audience.
+Once the manuscript is finalized and ready for printing, the final version will be proofread to eliminate any typos and accidental mistakes in the presentation.

 Transferring these concepts to the broader field of editing that is now benefiting a wide range of writers, from college students submitting their essays to seasoned internationally published authors, one can see that copy editing should always be the choice when seeking editorial input, as you can then benefit from the expertise of these professionals.

-A copy editor should ideally be an expert in your field, as well as exceptionally good writer with keen eye for detail.
+A copy editor should ideally be an expert in your field, as well as an exceptionally good writer with a keen eye for detail.
 He/she should also be familiar with all major style guides, such as APA, MLA, Chicago, Harvard, etc., as academic theses and papers in particular usually follow prescribed guidelines.
-Above all, copy editor should not only correct the content you submit, but provide comments and guidelines you can learn from, so that you become a more proficient writer.
+Above all, a copy editor should not only correct the content you submit but provide comments and guidelines you can learn from so that you become a more proficient writer.

 While some experienced writers may think that they have nothing to learn from an editor, one can always benefit from an extra pair of eyes and a fresh professional perspective.

-In short, when it comes to publishing your work, the old saying “less is more” does not apply, and you should always choose copy editing when submitting your manuscript for professional review!
+In short, when it comes to publishing your work, the old saying “less is more” does not apply, and you should always choose it when submitting your manuscript for the professional review!